Post Banner Image

 Credit: Viktor Cvetkovic/ E+ via Getty Images

-Though hotel cancellations can happen to anyone, the easiest and most effective way to prevent it from happening to you is to book directly with the hotel.
-Try to avoid using third-party booking sites, which are often the first to be bumped if a hotel is oversold.
+• Try to avoid using third-party booking sites, which are often the first to be bumped if a hotel is oversold, and book direct.
 Signing up for the hotel’s free membership program can also afford you additional compensation if something happens to your reservation.

-Additionally, always ensure the credit card you booked your room with is active and working.
+• Always ensure the credit card you booked your room with is active and working.
 If the hotel is oversold, staff might run credit card authorizations on all reservations.
 If your card doesn’t go through, they might cancel your reservation.
 However, they should notify you of any credit card issues.

-Lastly, check your bookings periodically before a trip.
+• Lastly, check your bookings periodically before a trip.
 Some travelers have been sorely disappointed when arriving on vacation only to find out their booking was canceled without notification.
 Finding out that your reservation has been canceled three months out is much easier to fix than finding out after you arrive at your destination.

 • Share on Facebook